Ben Sisario

 Ben Sisario is an American academic, author, and journalist.

 Career

-He is a staff reporter for The New York Times, covering music and culture.
-Sisario is also the author of Doolittle (2006) a non-fiction book in the 33⅓ series about the studio album Doolittle (1989) by the Pixies, an alternative-rock band.
+Sisario is a staff reporter for The New York Times, covering music and culture.
+He is also the author of Doolittle (2006), a non-fiction book in the 33⅓ series about the studio album Doolittle (1989) by the Pixies, an alternative-rock band.

 Sisario is a contributor to Blender, New York, Rolling Stone, Spin, New York City public-radio station WFUV and The Village Voices annual Pazz & Jop music critics' poll.

 He is a member of the teaching faculty at the Tisch School of the Arts at New York University, instructing courses on Rock Music in Historical Context and Writing for Popular Music.